nerfine/Crapules-express/privacy.md

-# 🔒 Politique de confidentialité – Crapules Express Bot
+# 🔒 Privacy Policy – Crapules Express Bot

-**Dernière mise à jour : 01 Juin 2025**
+**Last updated: June 1, 2025**

-Crapules Express s’engage à respecter la vie privée de ses utilisateurs.
+Crapules Express is committed to respecting the privacy of its users.
-Cette politique décrit comment les données collectées par notre bot Discord sont traitées, stockées et sécurisées.
+This policy explains how data collected by our Discord bot is processed, stored, and protected.

 ---

-## 1. 📥 Données collectées
+## 1. 📥 Data Collected

-Le bot peut enregistrer les données suivantes :
+The bot may collect the following data:

-- Identifiants Discord (nom d’utilisateur, ID)
+- Discord identifiers (username, ID)
-- Réponses aux questionnaires de recrutement
+- Recruitment form responses
-- Informations internes (statut RH, blacklist, nombre de tentatives, casier, historique)
+- Internal information (HR status, blacklist status, application attempts, profile records, history)
-- Logs automatisés de recrutement, blacklist/whitelist, départs détectés
+- Automated logs of recruitment, blacklist/whitelist actions, user departures

-> 🔒 Aucune donnée personnelle externe à Discord n’est collectée.
+> 🔒 No personal data outside of Discord is collected.

 ---

-## 2. 🎯 Utilisation des données
+## 2. 🎯 Purpose of Data Use

-Les données sont utilisées exclusivement pour :
+Collected data is exclusively used to:

-- Gérer les candidatures au sein de la VTC
+- Manage applications within the VTC
-- Assurer le suivi RH (tentatives, statuts, périodes d’essai)
+- Track HR processes (attempts, statuses, trial periods)
-- Archiver et suivre les dossiers des chauffeurs
+- Archive and follow up on driver profiles
-- Gérer les systèmes automatisés : tickets, casiers, logs, notifications
+- Power automated systems: tickets, profiles, logs, notifications
-- Assurer une modération efficace (blacklist, refus automatiques)
+- Ensure efficient moderation (blacklists, auto-denials)

 ---

-## 3. 🗄️ Stockage des données
+## 3. 🗄️ Data Storage

-- Les données temporaires sont conservées dans des salons privés Discord, accessibles uniquement au staff.
+- Temporary data is kept in private Discord channels accessible only to staff.
-- Les données critiques sont stockées en **base locale** sur un **VPS auto-hébergé**, situé sur un **PC portable sécurisé appartenant à l’administrateur**.
+- Critical data is stored **locally** on a **self-hosted VPS**, located on a **secured personal laptop owned by the administrator**.

-> Aucune donnée n’est transférée à des services externes ou à des entreprises tierces.
+> No data is shared with external services or third-party companies.

 ---

-## 4. 🕓 Suppression et inactivité
+## 4. 🕓 Deletion & Inactivity

-### Recrutement :
+### Recruitment:

-- Si un utilisateur n’interagit pas avec le bouton “Commencer” dans un délai de **24 heures**, le salon est automatiquement supprimé.
+- If a user does not click the "Start" button within **24 hours**, the channel is automatically deleted.
-- Les réponses ne sont **jamais enregistrées** tant que le questionnaire n’a pas été entamé.
+- No answers are **ever saved** unless the questionnaire is started.

-### Données internes :
+### Internal Data:

-- Les candidatures sont automatiquement supprimées **après 30 jours**.
+- Applications are automatically deleted **after 30 days**.
-- Les casiers sont archivés si un chauffeur quitte le serveur.
+- Profiles are archived if a driver leaves the server.
-- En cas de blacklist, les données sont conservées sauf demande contraire.
+- Blacklisted users’ data is kept unless a removal request is submitted.

-> 🧪 Fonction de suppression automatique en cours de test pour améliorer la confidentialité et la fluidité.
+> 🧪 An automatic deletion feature is currently in testing to improve privacy and efficiency.

 ---

-## 5. 🔐 Accès restreint
+## 5. 🔐 Restricted Access

-Seuls les rôles suivants ont accès aux données :
+Only the following roles have access to the data:

-- Développeur principal (Nerfine)
+- Lead Developer (Nerfine)

 ---

-## 6. 🧹 Suppression des données (sur demande)
+## 6. 🧹 Data Deletion (on request)

-Tout utilisateur peut demander la **suppression immédiate** de ses données à tout moment :
+Any user may request **immediate deletion** of their data at any time by:

-- En ouvrant un ticket dans la section **Question Direction**
+- Opening a ticket in the **Management Questions** section
-- Ou en contactant directement **@nerfine** sur Discord
+- Or directly contacting **@nerfine** on Discord

 ---

-## 7. 🌐 Traduction
+## 7. 🌐 Message Translation

-Le bot propose un système de **traduction par réaction** pour les messages textuels :
+The bot includes a **reaction-based translation system** for textual messages:
-Ajoutez une réaction 🌐 `:globe_with_meridians:` ou 🇬🇧 `:flag_gb:` / 🇺🇸 `:flag_us:` pour traduire un message.
+React with 🌐 `:globe_with_meridians:`, 🇬🇧 `:flag_gb:` or 🇺🇸 `:flag_us:` to translate a message.

-> ℹ️ Les embeds ne peuvent pas être traduits automatiquement.
+> ℹ️ Embeds cannot be translated automatically.

 ---

-## 8. 📜 Modifications de cette politique
+## 8. 📜 Policy Updates

-Cette politique est sujette à modifications sans préavis.
+This policy may be updated at any time without prior notice.
-La version la plus récente est toujours disponible sur notre GitHub officiel :
+The latest version is always available on our official GitHub:
 🔗 [https://github.com/Nerfine/Crapules-express](https://github.com/Nerfine/Crapules-express)

 ---

 ## 📩 Contact

-Pour toute demande liée à vos données personnelles :
+For any data-related inquiries:
-➡️ Ouvrez un ticket dans **Question Direction**
+➡️ Open a ticket in **Management Questions**
-ou contactez directement **@nerfine** sur Discord.
+or contact **@nerfine** directly on Discord.